Year Three

 PE:

-Children in Year 3 will have PE on Wednesdays and Thursdays.
 Please make sure that children come dressed in their PE kits in these days and earrings are taken out.

 For more information on our remote learning offer for those of you learning at home, please click here